 For most travelers, packing your suitcase is one of the more overwhelming aspects when preparing for a European adventure.
 Nowadays, the weather is so unpredictable that the classic season packing tips won’t always apply: e.g. be prepared for heavy rain in spring, or choose sandals as your primary footwear for summer…

 Is packing as much as possible the best choice?
 NO!

 And yet, almost everyone always overpacks.
 Except for Ted.

-Our main recommendation for you would be to stick to the essentials and bring only what you really need.
+Our main recommendation for you is to stick to the essentials and bring only what you really need.
 Plus, layering clothing is a great way to be prepared for any weather!

 Believe it or not, some of our Europe Insiders even manage to pack for eight days in Europe with just a carry-on.
 And no, it wasn’t just the guys who were able to pull this off!
 However, the carry-on approach does significantly limit the number of shoes you can bring.
 Maybe that’s a good thing after all?

 Our ‘best’ packing tip for Europe: “Pack as lightly as you can.”

 Choosing a smaller suitcase can also prevent you from bringing way too much.
 Most agree that the best way to ensure that all of your garments fit into your suitcase is to fold everything nicely.
 Additionally, you can tightly roll each piece of clothing and pack them into your suitcase, providing more overall space and organization in your luggage.
 “Think of packing your bag as if it were a puzzle.”

 Dress like a European: Smart-Casual

 Keep in mind, however, that Europeans in general dress more formally than most people in the U.S. or Canada.